Book Now

 • Afternoons are spent doing cultural and social activities such as fun educational games with local D/deaf students, a Nepali sign language class to help communication, visiting local markets and ancient temples.
 You will also have time off to relax!

 • Evenings are normally free to relax.
-Play cards, chat to the locals at our accommodation (our interpreter can help), update your social media (there’s normally wifi!), take in the view from the rooftop…up to you!
+You’ll have dinner at a variety of local restaurants, play cards, chat to the locals at our accommodation (our interpreter can help), update your social media (there’s normally wifi!), take in the view from the rooftop…up to you!

 What’s Included